- Is This PMS or Pregnancy?

 - Constipation: The hormone progesterone can lead to digestive disturbances including constipation.
 Because levels of progesterone rise during the second half of the menstrual cycle, constipation can be present in women with PMS or an approaching menstrual period.
 Likewise, the hormonal changes of early pregnancy may also cause constipation.

-- Increased urination: You may have increased urination if you are pregnant or your about to have your period.
+- Increased urination: You may have increased urination if you are pregnant or you're about to have your period.

 - Breast pain and tenderness: Breast pain, tenderness, breast swelling, or enlargement, can occur in early pregnancy as well as prior to your period.
 The breasts may feel heavy, sore, or sensitive in both conditions.